sillyhatxu/code-complete-go/design-patterns/README.md

 Structural Patterns

-Bridge: Separates an object’s interface from its implementation.
-Decouple an abstraction from its implementation so that the two can vary independently.
 Composite: A tree structure of simple and composite objects.
 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
 Decorator: Add responsibilities to objects dynamically.
 Attach additional responsibilities to an object dynamically.
 Decorators provide a             flexible alternative to subclassing for extending functionality.
 Facade: A single class that represents an entire subsystem.
 Provide a unified interface to a set of interfaces in a system.
 Facade defines a higher-level interface that makes the subsystem easier to use.